Student Leadership Summit

 “TEEN TRUTH’s Leadership Summit is an experience that is authentic, motivating, and will rock your school culture!”

 True student leadership isn’t about winning a spot on student council, being head of the debate team, or captain of the football team.
-It means being able to think critically about social-emotional issues, like bullying and inclusivity — and then create a plan to improve school culture for everyone.
+It means being able to think critically about social-emotional issues, like bullying and inclusivity — and then creating a plan to improve school culture for everyone.

-Your Student Leaders Will…
+In Our Leadership Summits Your Student Leaders Will…

 Name and describe the SEL issues affecting students across campus